 Why not start with the horse’s mouth?
 Korea-DPR.com is the official website of the People’s Democratic Republic of Korea.
-Despite seeing fairly regular news updates, much of it is the recycled happenings of 60 years ago or renewed promises from The Great Leader.
+Despite seeing fairly regular, much of it is the recycled happenings of 60 years ago or renewed promises from The Great Leader.

 You can also find information regarding delegate visits to the country (more on that later) as well as photo galleries of foreign visitors enjoying a taste of kimchi and communism.
 Interestingly the Korean Friendship Association “forum area“ has received a WordPress revamp since the last time I visited, which makes it a blog and certainly not a forum.